 Further, the short legs are also too frail to push heavy objects aside particularly when moving in thick hair, carpets or grass.
 Therefore, in such cases, they would opt to climb up the objects and drop on the other side or simply circumnavigate them.

 Do Baby Bed Bugs Bite?

 Immediately after hatching, the nymphs from the eggs (nymphs) need to suck a pint of human (of your pets’) to allow it to grow, live, and molt into other lifecycle stages.

-Therefore, the short answer is that just like the adult bed bugs, the baby bed bugs do bite human beings for blood.
+Therefore, the short answer is that just like the adult bed bugs, the baby bed bugs-nymphs do bite human beings for blood.
 Interestingly, due to their growth requirements, the nymphs will bite humans (and such blood) more often.
 However, the bed bugs bites will disappear with 1-2 weeks.

-But how do the bites from baby bed bugs look like?
+But how do the bites from nymphs look like?
 Well, bites from the nymphs will look just like those from the adult bed bugs.
 As a reminder, such bites leave reddish bumps on your skin and are itchy too.
-Equally, baby bed bugs will mainly bite your shoulders and arms – this can be compared to fleas that mainly bite the feet and ankles.
+Equally, nymphs will mainly bite your shoulders and arms – this can be compared to fleas that mainly bite the feet and ankles.

 Where can baby bed bugs be found?

 Despite that bites from bed bugs could be a significant sign of their presence in your premises, you must know how and where the bugs tend to hide so that you can easily control them.

 Sadly, human beings can carry bead bugs and their nymphs in their clothes from one house to another.
 For example, the bugs may hitchhike your bags, purses, clothes, and luggage.
 However, they do not love the hairy pets such as cats and dogs.

-But of course, you know that the baby bed bugs can also trigger skin irritation and transmit diseases.
-Therefore, the best solution when you believe you have a bed bug infestation is to hire the services of a bed bug exterminator or spray on the adult or baby bed bugs directly.
+But of course, you know that the nymphs can also trigger skin irritation and transmit diseases.
+Therefore, the best solution when you believe you have a bed bug infestation is to hire the services of a bed bug exterminator or spray on the adult or babies of bed bugs directly.